baerwolf/USBaspLoader/Readme.txt

 avr-libc on Unix.
 For Mac OS X, we provide a read-made package, see
     http://www.obdev.at/avrmacpack/

-To build the firmware, change to the "firmware" directory, edit "Makefile" and bootloaderconfig.h as described in the Windows paragraph above and type "make" to compile the source code.
-Before you upload the code to the device with "make flash", you should set the fuses with "make fuse".
+To build the firmware, change to the "USBaspLoader" directory, edit the files mentioned above if you need to change settings (as also described in the Windows paragraph above) and type "make" to compile the source code.
+After you upload the code to the device with "make flash", you should set the fuses with "make fuse".
+As described within the Windows paragraph, "make update" can also be used instead.

 WORKING WITH THE BOOT LOADER
 ============================